Self-deprecation: Self-defence

 Self-deprecation was recommended by philosophers of Stoicism as a response to insults.
 Instead of getting defensive, people should join in by insulting themselves even more.
-According to the Stoics, this will remove the sting from the insult.
-It will also disappoint the interlocutor because the person failed to show upset in response to words that were supposed to hurt them, thereby reducing the chance that they will try to upset the person like that again.
+Stoics said this will remove the sting from the insult.
+It will also disappoint the interlocutor because the person failed to show upset in response to words that were supposed to hurt them, thereby reducing the chance that they will try to upset the person in the same way again.
 People prefer self-criticism over being criticized by others.

 However, researchers believe it can have an overall negative effect on users.
-It can result in them feeling that they don't deserve praise and undermining their own authority.
+It can result in them feeling that they don't deserve praise, and undermining their own authority.

 Likeability

 Engaging in self-deprecation allows individuals to appear more likable by showing off their flaws and deflecting praise.
 People tend to have more negative impressions of individuals who seem boastful and who talk positively about themselves.
 They are often perceived as arrogant, but this doesn't occur when one describes themselves in a negative way.
 A person might self-deprecate after achieving something in fear of their accomplishment threatening the self-concept of others.
-People with higher statuses (i.e., is wealthy, has many accomplishments, are physically attractive) are perceived more positively if they self-deprecate by highlighting their own personal flaws and downplay their successes.
+People with higher statuses (e.g. being wealthy, having many accomplishments, being physically attractive) are perceived more positively if they self-deprecate by highlighting their own personal flaws and downplay their successes.